ipfs-inactive/js-ipfs-unixfs-importer/README.md

 - `cidVersion` (integer, default 0): the CID version to use when storing the data (storage keys are based on the CID, _including_ it's version)
 - `rawLeaves` (boolean, defaults to false): When a file would span multiple DAGNodes, if this is true the leaf nodes will not be wrapped in `UnixFS` protobufs and will instead contain the raw file bytes
 - `leafType` (string, defaults to `'file'`) what type of UnixFS node leaves should be - can be `'file'` or `'raw'` (ignored when `rawLeaves` is `true`)
+- `blockWriteConcurrency` (positive integer, defaults to 10) How many blocks to hash and write to the block store concurrently.
+For small numbers of large files this should be high (e.g. 50).
+- `fileImportConcurrency` (number, defaults to 50) How many files to import concurrently.
+For large numbers of small files this should be high (e.g. 50).

 [ipld-resolver instance]: https://github.com/ipld/js-ipld-resolver
 [UnixFS]: https://github.com/ipfs/specs/tree/master/unixfs